Sorry, you need to enable JavaScript to visit this website.

 How to make Rasmalai

-• Step 1: Further mash paneer with hand for at least 6 minutes to make smooth dough.
+• Step 1: Begin the Rasmalai recipe by mashing the paneer with your hands for at least 6 minutes until it forms a smooth, pliable dough.

-• Step 4: In another pan pour in milk and Nestlé MILKMAID, bring to boil and reduce to half.
-Turn of the flame, add saffron and cardamom powder and mix well.
-Allow to cool.
+• SStep 4: In another pan, combine milk and Nestlé MILKMAID, then bring it to a boil.
+Reduce the mixture by half.
+Turn off the heat, then stir in saffron and cardamom powder.
+Allow the mixture to cool.

 Tips to Rasmalai Recipe